|

 correctly and it got away.
 Sorry Brian!
 Anyway, Brian soon flipped

 a small eastern yellow-bellied racer.
-Shortly after that I spotted
+Shortly after that I spotted the

-a rock crevice.
+rock crevice.
 We called it a day when I got dehydrated and weak.

 Turns out that the dehydration was only part of the problem.
-I had
+I had some

 |